-Your brain and the bacteria in your gut might seem like an unlikely duo, but together they affect your mood more than you may know.
+Your brain and the bacteria in your gut might seem like an unlikely duo, but they affect your mood more than you may know.
 For every cell in your body, there exist ten bacterial cells.
 Most of these organisms live in your gut.
 Collectively these gut-dwelling bacteria are referred to as the microbiome.

 What is the Microbiome?